 Fishery Creek, on the western fringe of the CBD, has the trawler harbour at its mouth and is also the site of the largest and most sheltered ramp on the mighty Richmond River.

 South of Ballina to Evans Head also provides huge scope for surf anglers chasing jewfish, tailor, bream, dart, whiting, trevally and tuna.
-Vehicles are permitted on the beach from about a kilometre south of South Ballina, down to Airforce Beach at Evans Head.
-No vehicle permit is required for this beach.

 The North and South walls offer great break wall fishing for bream, tailor, blackfish and jewfish, with the occasional snapper after heavy seas and mackerel and tuna when the tropical current touches the shore.